zsparal/api-documentation/source/payments/importing-mandates.rst

 can export a list of his / her credit card mandates from the Mollie Dashboard.
 This way, existing mandates can be transferred to the new payment service provider.

-You must provide the merchant with the export format you would like to receive (e.g. the columns, headers and separators for a CSV file) and a public `PGP key <https://www.openpgp.org/>`_ the export should be encrypted to.
+You must provide the merchant with your public `PGP key <https://www.openpgp.org/>`_, to which the export should be encrypted.

 The merchant must contact Mollie to enable the functionality to export the mandates.